These late-blooming flowers will help draw bees and butterflies to your garden long after most other blooms have faded.

 Feeding the birds can be good for them and entertaining for you.
 Learn about good bird feeders and making your yard a friendly habitat.

 Gardening can be frustrating when you see your plants eaten by insects.
 Before you reach for the bug spray, find out how you can introduce natural predators to help you in the fight against pests.

 Barklice are good guys.
 If you see barklice webbing on your trees, you can rest assured that your trees will benefit from their visit.
 Ladybugs are also beneficial garden insects.

 Practicing apiculture?
 Well, learn how to stop honey bees from leaving your hive.
 Learn why bees abandon or leave your hive and see the best bee absconding and swarming prevention methods.

 Why did my bees leave the hive?
 Well, read on to learn why bees abscond.
 See the causes of bee absconding and reasons why bees fly away from your hive, leaving an empty beehive.

-Discover the best ways to attract the American Goldfinch to your backyard birdfeeder, plus view pictures and learn some interesting facts.
+Discover three ways to attract the American Goldfinch to your backyard bird feeder, plus view pictures and learn some interesting facts.